Crude Oil Weekly Price Forecast – Crude Oil Markets Have a Tough Week

 More From FXEMPIRE:

-- Bitcoin and Gold Prices Set to Outperform Stocks in November —Key Indicators
+- Natural Gas, WTI Oil, Brent Oil Forecasts – Oil Dives As Geopolitical Risks Decline

-- Natural Gas, WTI Oil, Brent Oil Forecasts – Oil Rallies As Israel Starts Ground Operation Against Hamas
+- XRP News: SEC v Ripple Recap as the November 9 Countdown Begins

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.